Yuheshpandian/369-CSS-EFFECTS/README.md

 <br>

 ## ❔ **Reason for the name _(If you're interested)_**
-So I'm a crazy fan of the most underrated Inventor/Engineer, *Nickolas Tesla*.
-I personally love his theories and inventions.
-His theorey on the number `369` is awesome, so it is my favourite .
-That is the sole reason for the name of this repository.
+The name "369" is inspired by the theories of the underrated inventor/engineer, **Nikola Tesla**.
+His theory on the number *369* is fascinating, making it a personal favorite and the inspiration behind the name of this repository

 <br>